privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 1. assign the result of a bitwise [`AND (&)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_AND) operation between values $u$ and $255$ to byte $n$
 2. shift $u$ right by 8 bits ([`>>`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Right_shift))

-The result $v$ is a hexdecimal big-endian value which is prendend its prefix to declare it as a serialised key.
+The result $v$ is a hexadecimal big-endian value which is prendend its prefix to declare it as a serialised key.

 #### 2.3.2.
 Deserialisation

-To reverse the effects of serialisation and return the unpacked public key, we must remove the prefix (using the method defined in [2.2.2]) and convert back to a buffer from hexdecimal.
+To reverse the effects of serialisation and return the unpacked public key, we must remove the prefix (using the method defined in [2.2.2]) and convert back to a buffer from hexadecimal.
 A return variable $y$ is initialised and the buffer is then iterated over each byte to:

 1. shift $u$ left by the result of $8$ multiplied by $n$ bits ([`<<`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Left_shift))
 2. assign $y$ the result of addition between $y$ and $u$